 All main meals are included.

 The Gambia is a wonderful introduction to African birdwatching and on our tour we will see myriad species.
-Almost upon arrival we see red-billed, and grey hornbills, Senegal coucal, beautiful sunbird, hooded vulture and many, many more.
-In Senegal we look for the stunning Egyptian plover.
+Almost upon arrival we see red-billed, and African grey hornbills, Senegal coucal, beautiful sunbird, hooded vulture and many, many more.
+Upriver we look for the stunning Egyptian plover.

 - Yellow-crowned gonolek

 - Violet turaco

 Our tour is all about the birds, but we still keep an eye on the animal life of the area.

 - Green monkey